Entire functions with Cantor bouquet Julia sets: A criniferous function with non-Cantor bouquet Julia set

 \section{A criniferous function with non-Cantor bouquet Julia set}

 In this section we prove Theorem \ref{thm_intro_crinNoCantorB}.
 For clarity of exposition, we first construct a criniferous function $F\in \BlogP$ of disjoint type such that $J(F)$ is not a Cantor bouquet.
-Then, we will indicate in Subsection \ref{subsec_51} how this construction is modified to ensure that an endpoint of an arc of $J(F)$ is not accessible from $\C\setminus J(F)$, which by Theorem \ref{thm_Bishop} implies Theorem \ref{thm_intro_crinNoCantorB} .
+Then, we will indicate in Subsection \ref{subsec_51} how this construction is modified to ensure that an endpoint of an arc of $J(F)$ is not accessible from $\C\setminus J(F)$, which by Theorem \ref{thm_Bishop} implies Theorem \ref{thm_intro_crinNoCantorB}.

 The idea of the construction is as follows: we show that $J(F)$ is not a Cantor bouquet by constructing a bad pair $(a,b)$ in a fixed ray in $\R^+$.
-To this end, we shall describe a collection of ``hooked'' tracts $\{T_n\}_{n\in\N}$, contained in the intersection of the right half-plane $\H$ and a strip of height $2\pi$, and define a disjoint type function $F\in \BlogP$ by considering their $2\pi i$-translates; see Figure~\ref{figure_noCB}.
+To this end, we shall describe a collection of tracts, consisting of a straight half-strip $T_0$ and ``hooked'' tracts $\{T_n\}_{n=1}^{\infty}$, contained in the intersection of the right half-plane $\H$ and a strip of height $2\pi$.
+Then we define a disjoint type function $F\in \BlogP$ by considering their $2\pi i$-translates; see Figure~\ref{figure_noCB}.
 By controlling the thickness of the tracts, we make sure that $F$ satisfies a head-start condition, and so all components of $J(F)$ are arcs to infinity.

 More precisely, set

 and let $F_0$ be the conformal isomorphism from $T_0$ to $\H$ with

 In particular, since $T_0$ is symmetric with respect to the real axis, this implies that $F_0([5,\infty))= [5,\infty)$.
 Moreover, by the expanding property of $F_0$, we have $F_0(t)> t$ for $t > 5$.
 Let us take some interval $[a,b]\subset \R^+$ with $a\geq 6$ and $b\defeq a +2<F(a)$.
 We set